zsbluesky/Mcomp-at-NUS/Readme.md

 ```
 The processed data is in the ```mitdata``` folder.

+For the dataset of object segmentation preparation, please refer to [pytorch-fcn](https://github.com/wkentaro/pytorch-fcn).

 ## Training
 Please first download the imagenet pretrained transformer model from [TransUnet](https://github.com/Beckschen/TransUNet), and
 place the model under ```backbone``` dir.
 We use pretrained model for better result.
 Also, please start from the pretrained model on salicon for the training on mit1003.